-They say that necessity is the mother of invention, and I suppose that also could apply to cocktails.
-It certainly does for me.
-I mean, have you ever wanted a mixed drink—at home or otherwise—and you were forced to invent something based on the ingredients at hand?
-Well, it's likely that this is exactly how the Daiquiri came into existance.
+They say that necessity is the mother of invention, and we suppose that also could apply to cocktails.
+It certainly does for us.
+Have you ever wanted a mixed drink—at home or otherwise—and you were forced to invent something based on the ingredients at hand?
+Well, it’s likely that this is exactly how the Daiquiri came into existance.
 Some things Cuba has in abundance are fresh limes, sugar cane, and rum.
-It doesn't take much to imagine a thirsty Cuban simply taking what was available and mixing them together to make one of the best all-around cocktails ever created.
+It doesn’t take much to imagine a thirsty Cuban simply taking what was available and mixing them together to make one of the best all-around cocktails ever created.

 2 oz rum

 Add the rum, the lime juice and simple syrup to a mixing glass.
 Add lots of ice, seal the mixer and shake until chilled.
 Strain into a chilled cocktail glass and serve.